 These facts and tips on how to teach kids cursive can be found here.

 Do you like to learn to write cursive but don’t know how to practice cursive?
-Here some great workbooks to get a good handle of it:
+Here are some great workbooks to get a good handle on it:

 Cursive name monsters are a creative way of practicing handwriting skills while having a lot of fun.

 My kids love this cool art project!
 They had a lot of fun and didn’t even realize they learned something without even realizing it.

 I like the fact that this cursive penmanship activity is easily adjustable to your family’s needs.
 For example, instead of names use side words or new vocabulary they need to learn for school.

 This cool activity was a total win in our house, just be aware this activity is intended for big kids.

 If you have younger siblings, they still can participate.
 Just let them color it out.